cp-itb/contests/README.md

          * Problem : <Problem Code> - <Problem Name>
          */

-For example, solution to problem A solved by team *juara* in ITBPC 2000 final should be saved as:
+For example, solution to problem A solved by team *juara* in ITBPC 2000 round *final* should be saved as:

     ITBPC2000/final/A-juara.cpp